riveSunder/carles_game/README.md

 ## Installation

-I am testing with and recommend using `virtualenv` to create python virtual environmeheight=128, width=128)nts for managing dependencies.
-If you already have `virtualenv` installed, make and activate a new environment like this:
+I am testing with and recommend using `virtualenv` to create python virtual environments for managing dependencies.
+If you already have `virtualenv` installed, you can create and then activate a new environment with the following commands:

 ```
 virtualenv carles_venv --python=python3
 source carles_venv/bin/activate
 ```

 Note that I am using Ubuntu 18.
-If you have a different experience setting up or using CARLE and Carle's Game, feel free to send me your notes (go ahead and open an issue) and I will update the installation instructions here.
+If you are using a different operating system and/or have a different experience setting up or using CARLE and Carle's Game, feel free to send me your notes (go ahead and open an issue) and I will update the installation instructions here.

 ```
 git clone  https://github.com/riveSunder/carles_game.git